Infotrend-Inc/OpenAI_WebUI/README.md

 The tool's purpose is to enable a company to install a self-hosted version of a WebUI to access the capabilities of OpenAI's API-compatible GPT and Dall-E and share access to the tool's capabilities while consolidating billing through the [OpenAI API](https://pypi.org/project/openai/) key.
 Access to [models](https://platform.openai.com/docs/models/) is limited to those enabled with your API key.

-Click on the links to see a screenshot of the [GPT WebUI](./assets/Screenshot-OAI_WebUI_GPT.jpg) and the [DallE WebUI](./assets/Screenshot-OAI_WebUI_DallE.jpg).
+Click on the links to see a screenshot of the [GPT WebUI](./assets/Screenshot-OAIWUI_WebUI_GPT.jpg) and the [Image WebUI](./assets/Screenshot-OAIWUI_WebUI_Image.jpg).

 Please see https://github.com/Infotrend-Inc/OpenAI_WebUI/blob/main/.env.example for details of possible values for the environment variables.
 Unless specified, even if a feature is not used, its environment variable should be set.

 A pre-built container is available from our Docker account at https://hub.docker.com/r/infotrend/openai_webui